meatball133/crystal/concepts/procs-blocks/about.md

 # Blocks & Procs

-Block is a piece of code that can be passed to a method.
+[Block][block] is a piece of code that can be passed to a method.
-This is known as an anonymous function or lambda in other programming languages.
+This is known as an [anonymous function or lambda][anonymous function] in other programming languages.
-A method can convert a block to a Proc which represents a block of code.
+A method can convert a block to a [Proc][proc] which represents a block of code.

 ```crystal
 def my_method(&block)